d-zarn/d-zarn/README.md

 ## Get to Know Me

 - 💻 I'm an computer science undergrad currently enrolled at the University of Manitoba (U of M), with plans to graduate in April of 2026.
-- 🧠 I previously obtained a B.Sc. in Psychology with a minor in statistics from the U of M as well, prior to entering the computer science program.
+- 🧠 I also hold a B.Sc. in Psychology with a minor in statistics from the U of M
 	- No, I will not psychoanalyze you.
 Or will I?
 - 🏀 I'm a huge NBA fan, despite being terrible at basketball.
 Go Raps!
 - 🏌🏼I'm also an avid golfer!
 I've been playing since I was around 7 years old but only recently began to take it more seriously as a sport.